kemalturk/panda-bar/README.md

 |![BottomNavBar Gif](navbar.gif "BottomNavBar") | ![Fix Gif](screen.gif "Fix") |

 ### PandaBar
+- `buttonColor` - to change button color
+- `buttonSelectedColor` - to change button selected color
+- `backgroundColor` - the navigation bar's background color
 - `buttonData` - navigation items, required more than one item and less than 5
-- `onChange` - required to listen when a item is pressed it provide the selected item's id
-- `backgroundColor` - the navigation bar's background color
 - `fabIcon` - the navigation bar's fab button icon
+- `fabColors` - the navigation bar's fab button gradient colors
 - `onFabButtonPressed` - required to listen fab button is pressed
+- `onChange` - required to listen when a item is pressed it provide the selected item's id

 ### PandaBarButtonData
 - `id` - the id of this item